 - Is there a limit to the amount of materials I can recycle?

-No. The city encourages residents to recycle as much as they can.
+The city encourages Residents to recycle as much as they can.
 The more you recycle, the fewer bags you will need to purchase and the more money you save.
 Curbside collection will not pick up containers that weigh more than 50 pounds.
 Residents may use as many containers as necessary.

 - How does this program work?

-Simply buy orange, city-approved bags at retail stores throughout the city, and dispose of your trash in these bags as you normally would.
+Simply buy orange, City-approved bags at retail stores throughout the city, and dispose of your trash in these bags as you normally would.
 Only the trash you put in these bags will be collected curbside or accepted at the transfer station.

 - What is PAYT?

 “PAYT” stands for Pay-As-You-Throw.
-The Pay-As-You-Throw system is one in which residents pay a basic fee to cover the fixed costs of trash management and also a user fee for the amount used—much like the way we use and pay for electricity, water, or gas.
+The Pay-As-You-Throw system is one in which Residents pay a basic fee to cover the fixed costs of trash management and also a user fee for the amount used—much like the way we use and pay for electricity, water, or gas.
 Sanford’s PAYT program is based on a pay-per-bag basis.

 - How is this program good for Sanford?

 In general, Sanford’s PAYT program may bring municipal, residential, and environmental benefits.
 The City benefits from savings in reduced tipping fees.
 Residents may benefit because A) the program is more equitable.
 Prior to September 16, 2013, every household, regardless of size, paid the same.
-With the new program, people who generate less trash will pay less by using fewer bags, and people who generate more trash will pay more by using more bags.
+With the current program, people who generate less trash will pay less by using fewer bags, and people who generate more trash will pay more by using more bags.
 It encourages people to recycle.
-And B) with the choice of how much they want to recycle, residents now have more control of their trash disposal costs.
+And B) with the choice of how much they want to recycle, Residents now have more control of their trash disposal costs.
 Finally, environmental benefits come from a slowdown in the growth of landfills, as well as reduced greenhouse gas emissions and water and soil contamination.

 - What about large families?